 Wayne Groszko is a consultant, researcher, teacher, and speaker in energy sustainability with 13 years of experience.
 He has completed work for the Province of Nova Scotia, Nova Scotia Power, the Community Energy Co-operative of New Brunswick, and the Ecology Action Centre.
 Wayne also works as an Adjunct Professor at Dalhousie University and completed a study on the solar energy industry in Atlantic Canada for Solar Nova Scotia.
 He holds a Bachelor of Science (Hon.) from the University of Calgary, and a Ph.D. from Dalhousie University.

-A graduate from the NSCC Electronics Engineering Technology program, Cole helps the team integrate electronic systems into various energy projects to gather data such as solar energy, water temperatures and water flow.
+A graduate from the NSCC Electronics Engineering Technology program, Cole integrates electronic systems into various energy projects.
+His works play a key role in gathering data such as solar energy, water temperatures and water flow.

 Cole began working with microcontrollers back in high school, first in the Arduino IDE and then continued onto Espressif’s ESP boards for Internet of Things development.